kota-yata/kota-yata/README.md

 ## kota-yata is
 - a front-end Developer using JS/TS
 - having interest in algorithm
-- working on drawing tool using HTML Canvas
+- working on a drawing tool using HTML Canvas, Huffman coding in TS

 ## Rule of thumb
 Tweak a little bit === Ruin it all